Answers to Frequently-Asked Questions and Common Objections

 Question 6: You sound and act like Protestants.
 You disobey the Church, you find your own excuses for doing so, and you reject the Pope and his teachings.
 You’re nothing but Protestants!

 Answer: This answer will have two parts.
-First, let us assume this were true.
+First, let us assume this were true (only for the sake of argument).
 Let us assume that, yes, we are just Protestants in reverse, we’re Martin Luther to the other extreme.
 So what?
 The Vatican II Church does not have a problem with that.
 In fact, Vatican II even says (see Vatican II’s Unitatis Redintegratio, no. 3) that as Protestants, we at Novus Ordo Watch “are correctly accepted as brothers by the children of the Catholic Church” and — note well! — we “have been by no means deprived of significance and importance in the mystery of salvation” because “the Spirit of Christ has not refrained from using [us] as means of salvation which derive their efficacy from the very fullness of grace and truth entrusted to the Church.”
 There you have it!
 Lighten up already!
 We are very honored to be Protestants, since even God Himself makes use of us to save souls!
 In fact, when we baptize someone, we are using a liturgical action that “must be regarded as capable of giving access to the community of salvation,” so stop complaining about us being Protestants.
 You should be proud that we are Protestants!
 We expect you to give us episcopal rings and pectoral crosses, sign theological agreements with us, hold joint vesper services with us, and, when one of us passes to eternity, we expect you to imitate Benedict XVI and declare him to have been a “faithful servant” and to have “attained eternal joy”!

 Now to the second answer.
 Let’s be serious here.
 Does Novus Ordo Watch assist at or promote an invalid Protestant-modernist worship service?
 No. Does Novus Ordo Watch sign theological agreements with Protestant heretics?
 No. Does Novus Ordo Watch say that the Holy Ghost uses Protestant sects as means of salvation?
 No. Does anyone at Novus Ordo Watch act as though Protestants had an apostolic mandate to preach the Gospel or make society a better place?
 No. Does Novus Ordo Watch give away Catholic symbols such as episcopal rings or pectoral crosses and hand them to Protestant laymen dressed up as clergy?
 No. Does Novus Ordo Watch invite Protestant clergy to have joint ecumenical worship services and even allow for the building of joint Catholic-Protestant churches, as John Paul II’s Directory on Ecumenism says (nos.
 137-140)?
 No. Does Novus Ordo Watch help any heretic celebrate his false worship “worthily” by lending him whatever may be necessary for it, as John Paul II said his bishops may do (no. 137)?
 No. Does Novus Ordo Watch deny, compromise, or equivocate on any doctrine, esp. as taught by the Council of Trent against the Protestants?
 No.